hhvm/hhvm.com/README.md

-## User Documentation for YOUR PROJECT
+## User Documentation for hhvm.com

 This directory will contain the landing page and other documentation for [hhvm.com](http://hhvm.com).
 It will contain links to the [HHVM user documentation over at docs.hhvm.com](https://docs.hhvm.com/hhvm) and other relevant places. [hhvm.com](http://hhvm.com) will be hosted on GitHub pages.